 Choosing a final resting place, whether for a loved one or for yourself, is an important decision.
 Once that decision is made, a special monument to mark that space is one of the most personal and unique ways to commemorate an individual, couple or family.
 A memorial can be as simple or elaborate as you wish.
-It can highlight a family name or a favorite passion, or tell a complete and touching story in pictures and words.

 To help you fully understand your choices, we have created a free step-by-step guide to choosing cemetery property.
 This guide walks you through burial and cremation options and types of memorials for yourself or your loved one.
 From granite headstones, bronze markers and cremation benches, it will help you discover the choice that best fits your personal wishes, family preference and cultural traditions.

 If you are interested in pre-planning your own memorial, the guide can serve as an informative source.
 When you're ready to get started, a Dignity Memorial® professional can answer your questions and walk you through the planning process to help ensure your wishes are followed.

 Typically used to mark a ground burial, a headstone, also called a gravestone, is a carefully selected piece of granite that is cut and polished.
 It sits at the head of a grave space and can memorialize a single person or celebrate the lives of two or more people.
 Chosen for its permanence, granite is available in various colors and designs.
 Once you choose a headstone, it can be personalized with names, dates, symbols, illustrations and more.
 Not all cemeteries allow for headstones so be sure to ask when you’re looking at cemetery property.